-The support team must ensure that other documentation and data collection methods other than progress notes, progress summaries, and discharge summaries are considered so that appropriate measures are used to track the beneficiary's progress toward their goals and objectives as specified in the approved POC.
+The support team must ensure that other documentation and data collection methods other than progress notes and progress and discharge summaries are considered so that appropriate measures are used to track the beneficiary's progress toward his/her goals and objectives as specified in the approved POC.

-For persons with behavioral, psychiatric, or medical risk factors, individualized documentation must be utilized as a means of tracking each key area of risk.
-This documentation is required, but not limited to, beneficiaries with the following risk factors:
+For persons with behavioral, psychiatric, or medical risk factors, individualized documentation should be utilized as a means of tracking each key area of risk.
+This documentation includes, but is not limited to, beneficiaries with the following risk factors:

 - 1. Seizure disorder and/or receiving seizure medication Data forms used to track this information must include seizure reports.
 The support team may also need to consider assessing for the presence of side-effects of seizure medication on a monthly or quarterly basis; - 2.
 A medical issue which is significantly affected by or has a significant effect upon one's weight Such issues may include diabetes, cardiovascular issues, medication side-effects, or receiving nutrition via g-tube, peg-tube, etc. Data forms used to track this information must include weight logs.
-The support team may also need to consider tracking meal/fluid intake with a daily meal/fluid log, tracking frequency/consistency of bowel movements with a daily bowel log, and assessing for the presence of medication side-effects; - 3.
-Medications which can have severe side effects or potentially cause death if the adherence to medication management protocols is not strictly followed.
-Data forms used to track this information must include an assessment for the presence of medication side-effects on a monthly or quarterly basis.
+The support team may also need to consider tracking meal/fluid intake with a daily meal/fluid log, tracking frequency/consistency of bowel movements with a daily bowel log, and assessing for the presence of medication side-effects;

+- 3. Medications which can have severe side effects or potentially cause death if the adherence to medication management protocols is not strictly followed Data forms used to track this information must include an assessment for the presence of medication side-effects on a monthly or quarterly basis.
 The support team may also need to consider tracking meal/fluid intake with a daily meal/fluid log, and tracking frequency/consistency of bowel movements with a daily bowel log; - 4.
-A psychiatric diagnosis and/or receiving psychotropic medication.
-Data forms used to track this information must include a psychiatric symptoms assessment.
-Based on the beneficiary's presenting symptoms, antecedents, and psychotropic medication guidelines, the support team may also need to consider tracking meal/fluid intake with a daily meal/fluid log, tracking frequency/consistency of bowel movements with a daily bowel log, tracking frequency of menstrual cycles with a menstrual chart, tracking sleep patterns with a sleep log, tracking frequency/intensity of challenging behaviors with a challenging behavior chart, and assessing for the presence of medication side-effects; and

-5. Challenging behaviors which are severe or disruptive enough to warrant a behavioral treatment plan.
-Data forms used to track this information must include behavioral incident reports.
+A psychiatric diagnosis and/or receiving psychotropic medication Data forms used to track this information must include a psychiatric symptoms assessment.
+Based on the beneficiary's presenting symptoms, antecedents, and psychotropic medication guidelines, the support team may also need to consider tracking meal/fluid intake with a daily meal/fluid log, tracking frequency/consistency of bowel movements with a daily bowel log, tracking frequency of menstrual cycles with a menstrual chart, tracking sleep patterns with a sleep log, tracking frequency/intensity of challenging behaviors with a challenging behavior chart, and assessing for the presence of medication side-effects; and - 5.
+Challenging behaviors which are severe or disruptive enough to warrant a behavioral treatment plan Data forms used to track this information must include behavioral incident reports.
 The support team may also need to consider tracking frequency/intensity of psychiatric symptoms with a psychiatric symptoms assessment, tracking frequency/consistency of bowel movements with a daily bowel log, tracking frequency of menstrual cycles with a menstrual chart, tracking sleep patterns with a sleep log, and assessing for the presence of medication side-effects.

-The Individual and Family Support provider is responsible for collecting all required individualized documentation for the risk factors listed above and making it available to professionals, nursing, and medical personnel providing services to the beneficiary in order to facilitate quality of care.
-The data collection mechanism (e.g. the form or other collection method) related to these items must be submitted with the beneficiary's POC and, if altered, with any succeeding revisions.
+The Individual and Family Support provider is responsible for collecting all required individualized documentation for the risk factors listed above and making it available to professionals, nursing personnel, and medical personnel providing services to the beneficiary in order to facilitate quality of care.
+The data collection mechanism (e.g., the form or other collection method) related to these items must be submitted with the beneficiary's POC and, if altered, with any succeeding revisions.
+Refer to the OCDD "Guidelines for Support Planning" manual for additional information regarding data collection revision requests, available technical assistance and sample documentation forms.